alexleach/bp_helpers/README.rst

 ----------

   * tests/test_buffer_object.py

   * tests/test_make_list.py

   * tests/test_refcounted_object.py

-Each unittest can be run directly, which will compile only the relevant C++ code and run only the relevant tests.
+Each unittest can be run directly, using Python.
+This will compile the relevant C++ code, before proceding to run the unittests.